ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-08-01-troubleshooting.md

 > “I actually call people a lot and I text people and I follow people on their Instagrams.
 And then I actually like getting together with people in real life and having dinner…”<br/><br/> — Adult Librarian at an urban western library

 Informal mentoring also occurs when library workers network with others in the field.
 Likewise, social media can allow you to connect with and meet other library workers and discuss ideas in a group format.
-You can also week out mentors and connections with people outside of public libraries, such as teachers, professionals in STEM fields, parents of tweens and teens, and faculty within library schools.
+You can also seek out mentors and connections with people outside of public libraries, such as teachers, professionals in STEM fields, parents of tweens and teens, and faculty within library schools.

 <div class="callout activity" markdown="1">